pypa/packaging.python.org/source/specifications/pylock-toml.rst

 Tools SHOULD write their lock files in a consistent way to minimize noise in diff output.
-Keys in tables -- including the top-level table -- SHOULD be recorded in a consistent order (if inspiration is desired, this PEP has tried to write down keys in a logical order).
+Keys in tables -- including the top-level table -- SHOULD be recorded in a consistent order (if inspiration is desired, this specification has tried to write down keys in a logical order).
 As well, tools SHOULD sort arrays in consistent order.
 Usage of inline tables SHOULD also be kept consistent.